-The CAISO anticipates that many air permits impose operational conditions on the units not to exceed a certain number of fired starts or fired engine hours of operation by the turbine or for the combined turbines of the plant.
-The Scheduling Coordinator should register its limitation and granularity based on the specified number of engine starts or run hours listed in the air permit.
-The Scheduling Coordinator must provide, in its supporting documentation, the section and page number where the specified operation condition per granularity is listed.
+The CAISO observes that many air permits impose operational conditions on the units not to exceed a certain number of fired starts or fired engine hours of operation by the turbine or for the combined turbines of the plant.
+The SC should register its limitation and granularity based on the specified number of engine starts or run hours listed in the air permit.
+The SC should provide, in its supporting documentation, the section and page number where the specified operation condition per granularity is listed.
 For example, if the permit provides a limitation on the number of run hours per turbine per year, then the MSG resource would need to register an MSG configuration-level limitation in the ULPDT along with the corresponding implied starts associated with each configuration in the GRDT.
 If the permit provides a limitation on the number of hours of operation for all the configurations, the MSG resource would register a MSG plant-level limitation on the run hours with the applicable granularity.

-The CAISO anticipates that the air permit may differentiate between the limitation on run hours during start-ups and/or limitation on run hours from start-up through its run time and shut-down.
-The Scheduling Coordinator can request multiple use limit types based on the limitations documented in the permit.
-For the former, a limitation on the run hours during start-up, the Scheduling Coordinator may be able to translate this to a limitation on the number of starts.
-For the latter, a resource with a limitation on the number of run hours from start-up through its run time, the Scheduling Coordinator will register this as a limitation on the number of run hours of the resource.
-The Scheduling Coordinator must document the section and page number of the air permit page where the limitation is documented along with applicable documentation supporting the translation to the limitation requested in the ULPDT.
+The CAISO also observes that the air permit may differentiate between the limitation on run hours during start-ups and/or limitation on run hours from start-up through its run time and shut-down.
+The SC can request multiple use limit types based on the limitations documented in the permit.
+For the former, a limitation on the run hours during start-up, the SC may be able to translate this to a limitation on the number of starts.
+For the latter, a resource with a limitation on the number of run hours from start-up through its run time, the SC will register this as a limitation on the number of run hours of the resource.
+The SC should document the section and page number of the air permit page where the limitation is documented along with applicable documentation supporting the translation to the limitation requested in the ULPDT.

-While less expected, the CAISO understands that some air permits may not explicitly state the operational condition on starts, run hours, or energy output in order to provide more flexibility to the plant operator.
+While less common, the CAISO understands that some air permits may not explicitly state the operational condition on starts, run hours, or energy output in order to provide more flexibility to the plant operator.
 In that event, the CAISO anticipates the air permit would explicitly list the pollutants and emission limits that the resource is subject to and over what period of time along with a limitation on the heat input of the plant based on MMBtu per day and per year.
-The Scheduling Coordinator must submit an excel document that shows the emission limitations, heat input limitations, and the proposed methodology for translating the heat input limitations into 'START', 'RUNHOURS' or 'OUTPUT' limitation.
-The CAISO will ask for additional information such as capacity factor of the unit and the SC's expectations of emission rates at various operating levels efficiency (e.g. heat rates).
-The limitation methodology may translate the emission limitations into starts, run-hours, or energy based on likely use of the plant and the operational use needing to be better optimized.
+The SC should submit an Excel document that shows the emission limitations, heat input limitations, and the proposed methodology for translating the heat input limitations into 'START', 'RUNHOURS' or 'OUTPUT' limitation.
+The CAISO may ask for additional information such as capacity factor of the unit and the SC's expectations of emission rates at various operating levels efficiency (e.g. heat rates).
+The limitation methodology may translate the emission limitations into starts, runhours, or energy based on likely use of the plant and the operational use needing to be better optimized.